-- 8.1 The cumulative impact of licensed premises on the promotion of the licensing objectives is a matter which the Authority can take into account.
-This should not, however, be equated with 'need' which relates to the commercial demand for a particular type of premises.
-The issue of 'need' is a matter for planning consideration or for the market to decide and does not form part of this licensing policy statement. - 8.2 If the Authority receives relevant representations suggesting that the cumulative impact of new licences is leading to an area becoming saturated with premises of a particular type and thereby creating problems of disorder and nuisance over and above the impact from the individual premises themselves, the Authority may consider the issue of cumulative impact when determining an application.
-The onus is on any person, or organisation, making such representations to prove the assertion that the grant of the licence would cause the cumulative impact claimed. - 8.3 The Authority does not propose to operate a quota system of any kind, which would have the effect of pre-determining any application; nor does it seek to impose general limitations on trading hours in particular areas.
+- 8.1 Cumulative impact assessments (CIA) were introduced by the Policing and Crime Act 2017, with effect from 6 April 2018. - 8.4 If the Authority receives relevant representations suggesting that the cumulative impact of new licences is leading to an area becoming saturated with premises of a particular type and thereby creating problems of disorder and nuisance over and above the impact from the individual premises themselves, the Authority may consider the issue of cumulative impact when determining an application.
+The onus is on any person, or organisation, making such representations to prove the assertion that the grant of the licence would cause the cumulative impact claimed.

+- 8.5 The Authority does not propose to operate a quota system of any kind, which would have the effect of pre-determining any application; nor does it seek to impose general limitations on trading hours in particular areas.
 The Authority recognises that pubs, clubs, restaurants, hotels, theatres, concert halls and cinemas have contrasting characteristics and styles of operation.
 Proper regard will be given to those differences and the impact they are likely to have on the promotion of the licensing objectives - 11.1 The Authority recognises that drug use is not something that is relevant to all licensed premises.
 However, where relevant representations are received, the Authority may need to impose special conditions for certain types of venues in order to reduce the sale and consumption of drugs and to create a safer environment for customers using the premises.
 The conditions to be imposed in such cases will be taken from the Government Department pool of conditions which take into account the report "Safer Clubbing" published by the Home Office.
 The sale or use of new psychoactive substances (NPS) (so called Legal Highs) the Authority will consider any issue with NPS in line with current legislation and government policy.
-Where the Authority deems such

-- conditions to be appropriate for the promotion of the licensing objectives, it will seek advice from the local Drugs Action Team and the Police. - 12.1 Whenever any persons are employed at licensed premises to carry out any security activity, all such persons must be licensed by the Security Industry Authority.
+Where the Authority deems such conditions to be appropriate for the promotion of the licensing objectives, it will seek advice from the local Drugs Action Team and the Police. - 12.1 Whenever any persons are employed at licensed premises to carry out any security activity, all such persons must be licensed by the Security Industry Authority.
 The Authority recognises that certain premises, because of the nature of their operation, their capacity, their licensed hours and the licensable activities provided, may require stricter supervision for the purpose of reducing crime and disorder and public nuisance.
 In such cases, where relevant representations are received, the Authority may impose a condition that licensed door supervisors must be employed at the premises either at all times or at such times as certain licensable activities are being carried out. - 12.2 The Authority recognises that Door Supervisors have an important function in terms of supervising customers not only inside premises but also outside.
 Door Supervisors will therefore be expected to take a pro-active role in managing the behaviour of customers outside premises in order to minimise any disturbance and nuisance to nearby residents.
 Licence holders should ensure in particular that, at closing times, they have sufficient Door Supervisors to effectively control 'surges' of customers leaving premises. - 12.3 Whenever security operatives are employed at licensed premises to carry out any security function such operatives must be licensed by the Security Industry Authority (SIA).
 Competent and professional door supervisors are key to public safety at licensed premises and the provision of door supervisors is an action point for the leisure industry to consider in the Home Office Alcohol Strategy.